 Innovations in sustainable plastics to improve recyclability and compostability are happening every day.
 Scaling up commercial composting facilities to handle compostable plastics will speed up the process of recovering and regenerating these materials into usable forms.

 Bioplastics are the key component to bringing the plastics industry out of a wasteful linear economy and into the circular economy.
-Their increased use will yield positive results, not only in environmental and economic instances, but also functional impacts.
+Their increased use will yield positive results via the New Plastics Economy, not only in environmental and economic instances, but also functional impacts.